fatemehprhm/fatemehprhm.github.io/projects/lesion-detection.md

 # Lesion Detection in Ocular Imagery using Deep Learning

-In this project, I addressed the challenge of lesion detection in ocular images by applying advanced deep learning methods.
+In this project at Aimedic, I addressed the challenge of lesion detection in ocular images by applying advanced deep learning methods.
 The goal was to create a system capable of accurately identifying lesions through image classification and segmentation.
 I utilized popular deep learning frameworks such as TensorFlow and Keras to implement and train the models.

 ## Key Features